 Cordillera was the first community in Eagle County to develop a Community Wildfire Protection Plan and has been certified FireWise since 2005.
 Association rules require owners to strategically manage fuels around their home so fire fighters can safely defend the property and it has a better chance of surviving.
 Extra attention should be paid to the 30-feet immediately adjacent to the structure where a "Defensible Space" should be created.

 Through the years residents have modified structural hazards and reduced fuels around their homes.
 Cordillera Community Operations and Healthy Forests thinned brush and trees along roadways and on community-owned lands.
 These projects are on-going, with higher hazard sites periodically revisited as vegetation continues to grow.

-John visits properties based on a set schedule, but property owners may request an onsite assessment at any time.
+Property owners may request an onsite assessment.
 For more information, or to schedule a walk around your property, please call 970-569-6250, extension 240.

-The Cordillera Tree Management Program is implemented with property owner safety and forest health being paramount.
+The Cordillera Tree Management Program was implemented with property owner safety and forest health being paramount.
 The forest’s health is important to keeping infestations and disease to a minimum, which also minimizes wildfires.

 Any trees along Cordillera roadways and easements that pose safety concerns or property damage are investigated and appropriate steps taken.
 This program also includes new plantings of trees.

 Bark beetle activity is cyclical.
 Around 2004, a beetle epidemic hit Cordillera, peaking in 2010.
 Since then, pine beetle activity in Cordillera has subsided.
 However, beetles continue to inhabit and kill trees within Cordillera.